 Instructions

-- Grind the parsley, garlic and peppers in a food processor until very finely minced.
-Add remaining ingredients and process until smooth and emulsified.
-Set aside overnight or at least 1 hour before serving to allow flavors to develop.
+- For the sauce: Grind the parsley, garlic, and hot peppers in a food processor until very finely minced.
+Add the lemon juice and process until smooth and emulsified.
+Set aside overnight or at least 1 hour to let the flavors meld.

 - Prep Time: 24 hours